Ashley Larose - Associate Psychotherapist

 I know what it’s like when you’re not in a good place mentally—or don’t know how to begin the journey back to yourself.
 That’s what inspired me to become a therapist: to be part of the solution for those seeking clarity, healing, and renewed confidence.
 There’s no greater reward than watching someone feel empowered in their own life again.

-I’m currently pursuing my Master’s in Mental Health Counseling at Hunter College, after earning my Bachelor’s in Psychology with a concentration in Africana Studies from Stony Brook University.
+Recently, I received my Master’s in Mental Health Counseling from Hunter College, and earned my Bachelor’s in Psychology with a concentration in Africana Studies at Stony Brook University.
 My academic training and lived experience fuel my commitment to cultural responsiveness and holding safe space for people of all identities and backgrounds.

 In Ashley’s Words